Newcomer Guide

 Evidence record

-Keep ~/log/execute/flight/run_manifest.json from agilab first-proof --json.
+Keep ~/log/execute/flight_telemetry/run_manifest.json from agilab first-proof --json, then run agilab adoption-report.

 Expansion